-The Wall Street Journal recently published an article exploring the benefits of massage.
 Holistic healthcare has garnered increasing recognition in the mainstream medical field.
 As a result, people are now evaluating how massage is so much more than a mini-vacation for your mind and body.
 The litany of health benefits, many of which are long-term, is drawing more and more patients to the massage table.
-Massage can be tailored to the individual and provide almost-instant relief for many ailments, including chronic pain, insomnia, depression, and sports injury recovery.
-As The Wall Street Journal points out—massage is more than a pampering.
+Massage can be tailored to the individual and provide almost-instant relief for many ailments, including chronic pain, insomnia, depression, and sports injury recovery—massage is more than pampering.

-People most commonly seek massage to alleviate pain and improve relaxation.
-However, these two benefits only touch the surface of all that massage can offer.
-Massage has been used for thousands of years.
-In ancient China and Japan, it was looked upon as more than a luxury, it was a healing method.
-This mindset is still present in modern day China, where hospitals prescribe massage and acupuncture alongside IV’s and modern medication.
+People most commonly seek massage to alleviate pain and improve relaxation, but these two benefits only touch upon the surface of all that massage can offer.
+Massage has been used for thousands of years in ancient China and Japan, where it was looked upon less as a luxury than a healing method.
+This mindset is still present in modern day China, where hospitals prescribe massage and acupuncture alongside IVs and modern medication.
 Happily, the United States is catching on to this mindset as well.

 The back and neck constitute a large part of the body.
 These two areas are particularly prone to tension accumulation and when this occurs, it can cause the affected individual great physical and psychological pain.
 Acute lower back pain, described as pain that has lasted less than six weeks in duration, may resolve itself with little or no intervention.
 However, lower back pain that is sub-acute or chronic (meaning it lasts longer than six weeks in duration), is likely to require greater focus.
 There are multiple forms of massage for lower back pain.
 Circulatory massage and Thai massage have been proven to be especially effective at relieving chronic lower back pain.